rombrew/phobia/doc/MachineProbe.md

 ## Impedance of stator windings

-We measure the resistance `pm.const_Rs` by difference of voltage drop on two values of holding current.
+We measure DC resistance `pm.const_Rs` by difference of voltage drop on two values of holding current.
 For more accuracy you need to increase the probing current or reduce DC link voltage.

-Then we inject a high frequency sinusoidal signal to measure the full impedance tensor and calculate DQ inductances `pm.const_im_Ld` and `pm.const_im_Lq`.
+We inject a high frequency sinusoidal signal to measure the full impedance tensor and calculate inductance in principal axes.
+Depending on machine saliency type we assign `pm.const_im_Ld` and `pm.const_im_Lq` from principal axes inductances.
+In addition we estimate principal angle and AC resistance.

 	(pmc) pm_probe_impedance

+Note that non-salient machine implies `Ld = Lq`, negative saliency (BLDC) implies `Ld < Lq`, positive saliency (IPM, SynRM) implies `Ld > Lq`.
+Also look into [HFI](HighFrequencyInjection.md) page about machine saliency configuration.

-If the procedure fails with an error code sure that probing currents are suitable for your machine.
+If the procedure fails with an error code make sure that probing currents are suitable for your machine.

 ## Rotor flux linkage

-This parameter also known as `Kv` rating.
+This constant also known as `Kv` rating.
 Internal representation is `pm.const_lambda` that linked with `Kv` by following equation.

 ```